-Zambia is a landlocked country and therefore heavily dependent on its neighbours.
-Transport costs are high and much of the country’s consumer goods are imported, and therefore expensive.
+As Zambia is a landlocked country, it is heavily dependent on its neighbours.
+Transport costs are high, and much of the country’s consumer goods are imported and therefore expensive.

-Expats should remember that the cost of living in Zambia is relative.
-For those wanting to maintain the life of comfort that they may be used to back home, the cost can be exorbitant; but it’s worth noting that the majority of Zambia’s population still live well below the poverty line.
+Expats should keep in mind that the cost of living in Zambia is relative.
+For those wanting to maintain the life of comfort that they had back home, the cost can be exorbitant; but it’s worth noting that the majority of Zambia’s population still lives well below the poverty line.

 Cost of accommodation in Zambia

-Cost of food and basic goods in Zambia
+Cost of entertainment and eating out in Zambia

 Cost of healthcare in Zambia